PierfrancescoSoffritti/RemoteVR_UnityServer/README.md

 With this approach is easy to have more than one person in the same virtual space.
 Also, those persons can use different devices and OS to access the same VR experience.

 ## Try a demo
-[Click here](notuploadedYET) to download a simple ready-to-play demo.
-The zip file contains both the server's .exe and client's .apk.
-Read the readme in the zip to know how to use the demo.
+[Click here](https://drive.google.com/open?id=0B4BhGgWS02sBVmVRX0lTYzhKczA) to download some simple, ready-to-play demos.
+The zip files contains both the server's .exe and client's .apk.

+### How to use
+- Launch the .exe file, when prompted allow network access.
+- Install the .apk client on an Android device.
+- Set the IP and port number of your PC in the Android client.
+- Press play and use the app.

 ## Communication  between server and client
 Server and client communicate with this simple protocol: